ibm-cloud-docs/discovery-data/collection-types.md

 - Microsoft SharePoint OnPrem
 - Microsoft Windows File System

-To enable document level security, you must complete the following steps:
+To enable document-level security, you must complete the following steps:

 1. [Create {{site.data.keyword.discoveryshort}} users that match the users available on the source system](#createusersdls).
 1. [Associate users with your {{site.data.keyword.discoveryshort}} instance](#associateusersdls).
-1. Enable document level security for the data source when you connect to it.
+1. Enable document-level security for the data source when you connect to it.

-### Creating users for document level security
+### Creating users for document-level security
 {: #createusersdls}

-You must create users that match the users available on the source system that {{site.data.keyword.discoveryshort}} is connecting to so that they can query with document level security enabled.
+You must create users that match the users available on the source system that {{site.data.keyword.discoveryshort}} is connecting to so that they can query with document-level security enabled.
 {: shortdesc}

 1. Log in to {{site.data.keyword.discoveryshort}} as an administrator.
 1. Create users who match the users available on your source or who are connected to the LDAP server that your source system uses.
-If you create users for document level security, keep the following points in mind:
+If you create users for document-level security, keep the following points in mind:

    - Optional: For each user who you want to access query results, you must add users.
 The username must match the username that the source uses.
 This option is only for development and testing purposes.
 To create users individually, see [Managing users](https://www.ibm.com/docs/en/cloud-paks/cp-data/3.5.0?topic=platform-managing-users){: external}.
    - To connect to an LDAP server that the source is using, see [Connecting to your LDAP server](https://www.ibm.com/docs/en/cloud-paks/cp-data/3.5.0?topic=users-connecting-your-ldap-server){: external}.